-So you’re looking for a two week Cuba itinerary – I couldn’t be more excited for you to experience this incredible country!
+So, you’re looking for a two week Cuba itinerary – I couldn’t be more excited for you to experience this incredible country!

-Cuba is one of the most unique travel destinations in the world.
+Cuba really is one of the most unique travel destinations in the world.
 Although travelling Cuba for two weeks will only allow you to visit just one part of this surprisingly large country, it should give you a great insight into this frustrating but totally rewarding destination.

 After backpacking through six places, here is my epic Cuba two week itinerary.
 I’ve also included tonnes of tips and advice to prepare yourself before you go to this Caribbean wonder.
 Enjoy!